-They can be hired from a local tool hire shop or bought surprisingly inexpensively, from our tool store to the right of this page.
+They can be hired from a local tool hire shop or bought surprisingly inexpensively from our tool store.

 Once you have used a compressor in conjunction with a good nail gun or brad gun, it is unlikely you will revert back to using a hammer ever again!
-They are so simple to maintain and use and they make finishing the job so neat and quick, most real enthusiasts would list a compressor (and nail gun) at the top of their must-have tool list.
+They are so simple to maintain and use and they make finishing the job so neat and quick, most real enthusiasts would list a compressor and also possibly a nail gun at the top of their must-have tool list.

 An air compressor works by drawing in air and compressing it in a chamber for use later.
 The chamber size is measured in litres (in the UK).
 The larger the tank, the less portable the compressor is and for simple DIY Purposes a 6 litre tank is fine.
 For smaller units the engine is usually mounted alongside the tank whereas with bigger units it tends to sit on top.
 A good general purpose size for an air compressor is 20Litres.

 Compressor tanks will be fitted with a pressure release valve just in case the pressure builds up too much in the tank.